Instadapp/docs/content/7.faq/connectors/getid-and-setid.md

----
-title: What's the use of getId and setId?
+# What's the use of getId and setId?
-description: 'desc'
-draft: true
----